 as soon as reasonably practicable after AEMO gives a notice under paragraph (f)(iii)(A) it must determine whether the relevant network section should become a no OBA network section or a no balancing network section; and

-by the next business day after AEMO’s determination under paragraph (f)(iv), AEMO will notify each Market Participant of the determination and the effective date of the change to balancing arrangements which must not be later than 15 business days after the date of AEMO’s determination.
+by the next business day after AEMO’s determination under paragraph (f)(iv), AEMO will notify each Participant of the determination and the effective date of the change to balancing arrangements which must not be later than 15 business days after the date of AEMO’s determination.

 A network section will be or become an STTM network section if it is or becomes a network section to which Division 2 of Part 20 of the Rules applies (that is, an STTM distribution system, or part of such a system, as defined in the Rules).

-As soon as possible after AEMO becomes aware that a network section will become a network section to which Division 2 of Part 20 of the Rules applies, AEMO must notify all Market Participants of the date on which the network section will become an STTM network section.
+As soon as possible after AEMO becomes aware that a network section will become a network section to which Division 2 of Part 20 of the Rules applies, AEMO must notify all Participants of the date on which the network section will become an STTM network section.

-[Taken from clause 26 in current NSW/ACT RMPs]

 Central Information and Forecasting

 AEMO to Provide Information and Forecasts